 Anti-phishing protection in EOP

-EOP (that is, Microsoft 365 organizations without Microsoft Defender for Office 365) contains features that can help protect your organization from phishing threats:
+Microsoft 365 organizations with mailboxes in Exchange Online or standalone EOP organizations without Exchange Online mailboxes contain the following features that help protect your organization from phishing threats:

 Spoof intelligence: Use the spoof intelligence insight to review detected spoofed senders in messages from external and internal domains, and manually allow or block those detected senders.
 For more information, see Spoof intelligence insight in EOP.